Skip to main content

 For more details, visit the EAP Website at eap.sonoma.edu.

-For direct inquiries, contact Karoline Gaitan at eap@sonoma.edu
+For direct inquiries, contact Karoline Gaitan at [email protected].

 First-Year Learning Communities

-• First-Year Learning Communities (FLCs), part of the First and Second Year Transition programsFAST Programs (FAST), offers year-long General Education courses designed for first-year students.
+First-Year Learning Communities (FLCs), part of the First and Second Year Transition programs FAST Programs (FAST), offer year-long General Education courses designed for first-year students.

-• These courses integrate transition support to help students adjust to academic and student life at SSU with the support of a peer mentor, fostering connections with faculty and peers.
+These courses integrate transition support to help students adjust to academic and student life at SSU with the support of a peer mentor, fostering connections with faculty and peers.

-FLC participants tend to have
+FLC participants tend to have:

-• higher GPAs
+• Higher GPAs

-• a stronger sense of community
+• A stronger sense of community

-For more details visit the FAST website at fast.sonoma.edu or follow us on Instagram (@ssufast).
+For more details, visit the FAST website at fast.sonoma.edu or follow us on Instagram (@ssufast).

 Questions?
-Contact us at fastprogram@sonoma.edu.
+Contact us at [email protected].

-Fall 2025 Pre-Enrollment
+Fall 2026 Pre-Enrollment

 • Students will be pre-enrolled in fall and/or spring English and math courses as determined by college preparation and major requirements.

-• Students may also be pre-enrolled in a first-year learning community (FLC) based on their major department's recommendation and personal academic interests:
+• Students may also be pre-enrolled in a first-year learning community (FLC) based on their major department's recommendation and personal academic interests.

-• Students will learn more about FLCs and additional English/math coursework options based during Summer Orientation when meeting with academic advisors to register for remaining fall coursework.
+• Students will learn more about FLCs and additional English/math coursework options during Summer Orientation when meeting with academic advisors to register for remaining fall coursework.